cns-iu/scimaps/content/submission/20/11/readme.md

   iteration: 20
   sequence: 11
   year: 2022
-  title: Dashboard of the Present Future
+  title: How Do We Comapre?
   body: >-
     <!--StartFragment-->